Garrett-Fair/Intelligent-Reflective-Surface-Simulation/README.md

 Notes-On-Code

+Final Working code is under the folder "Final Codes"

 1. How I ran the code
 - After opening the file "iteration_process" you should make some decisions.
 How many phase iterations do you want to run?
 What Field Distribution do you want to replicate (denoted "s" in the code)?